Creativity - Currently available in-person only. Virtual version coming soon

 What characterises a lack of this skill?

 Employees with a lack of creativity often find it difficult to try something new and prefer doing things the way they already feel familiar with.
-They might hold themselves back by criticizing and cutting down their own ideas or suggestions from their teams.
+They might hold themselves back by criticising and cutting down their own ideas or suggestions from their teams.
 When they need to solve a problem, they might find it hard to consider all available information and prefer to rely on someone else helping them out.
 Additionally, they might hesitate to try working with a new team or on a new task and prefer habitual routine work.

 "I learned the part assumptions play in blocking my creative thoughts"